Viktxrrr/YouGopher/README.md

 In development

-Fast and easy to use YouTube video downloader with proxy support written in Go
+Fast and easy to use YouTube video downloader with GUI and proxy support written in Go